Online matching games in bipartite expanders and applications: Fast online matching with -expiration

+\begin{corollary} If a graph has $1$-expansion up to~$K$, then it has fast $T$-round matching up to~$K$ with load $O(\log T)$. \end{corollary}

+\begin{proof} If $T \ge 2^N$, then the result is trivial, because every nonempty graph has matching with load~$N$.
+If $T < K$, then $T$-round matching is equivalent to incremental matching up to $T$, and the result follows from the previous corollary.
+Otherwise, we obtain $3$-expansion from a $3$-clone, and apply the lemma above.
+Next, exactly like in the above corollary, merge the copies of each right node, and use a counter to maintain its load.
+By the same analysis, each match is done in $O(D (\log N + \log \ell))$ time, where $\ell = O(\log T)$ is the maximal load.
+Since $T < 2^N$, the matching is fast. \end{proof}

-\begin{lemma} If a graph has matching until round $T$, then a $2$-clone has fast matching with $T$-expiration. \end{lemma}
+\begin{lemma} If a graph has $T$-round matching, then a $2$-clone has $T$-expiring matching.
+If the $T$-round matching is fast and with load $\ell$, so is the matching for the $2$-clone. \end{lemma}

 \begin{proof} The matching algorithm processes $T$ rounds on the first copy, then the next $T$ rounds on the other copy, then again $T$ rounds on the first one, and so on.
-Each time the matching algorithm switches to a new copy, there are no old edges from $M$ left by $T$-expiration. \end{proof}
+At each switch, the matching has no edges in the copy because of $T$-expiration. \end{proof}